 - Things that we consider ableist: depictions of people with disabilities as heroes for doing something ordinary, depictions of people with disabilities as having tragic or empty lives for reasons having to do with their disability alone, using people with disabilities as a symbol rather than a fully fleshed out character, generalizing based on ability, use of pejorative terms, etc.

 Once the piece has been published, it is done.
 If we made a typo, we’d be happy to fix it, but we will not pull the piece or make any large edits.
-It usually takes a month after a submission is accepted to go to print; you have that time to make any changes to the piece.
+You have until the piece goes to print to make any changes to the piece.